lordsherman/lordsherman/README.md

-### Infrastructure Engineer, and sometimes like to code.
+### Infrastructure Engineer, and sometimes I like to code.

 - 📫 How to reach me: https://www.linkedin.com/in/kyle-everling/